 4.4 Packaging and shipping material

-Lightweight glass bottles are used.
+Lightweight glass bottles or one-way kegs are used.

 Refillable containers are used for packaging.